pxslip/db-studio/directus/readme.md

 "@directus/some-package" --> "@wbce-d9/some-package"
 ```

-2. Update your dependencies :
+2. Update your dependencies:

 ```
 npm update
 ```

-3. If you have some code :
+3. If you have some code:

 ```ts
 import {...} from "directus"
 import {...} from "@directus/some-package"
 ```

-should become :
+should become:

 ```ts
 import {...} from "@wbce-d9/directus9"
 import {...} from "@wbce-d9/some-package"
 ```

-4. You don't have to do any changes to your databases.
-Directus9 use the same schema as directus@9.0.0^.
+4. You don't have to do any changes to your databases. d9 uses the same schema as directus@9.0.0^.
 As a
    consequence, you don't need other changes than the three steps below.

 ## Contributing